tomedunn/the-finished-book/_monsters/adventure-encounter-difficulties/adventure-encounter-difficulties.md

 <figure id="fig:encounter-median-xp-ratio-by-level-2014">
     {% include_relative fig-encounter-median-xp-ratio-by-level-2014-small.html %}
     {% include_relative fig-encounter-median-xp-ratio-by-level-2014-large.html %}
-    <figcaption>Median encounter XP relative to half the party's adventuring day budget for each level for combat encounter found in adventure books published by WotC.</figcaption>
+    <figcaption>Median encounter adjusted XP totals relative to half the party's adventuring day budget at each level for combat encounters found in adventure books published by WotC.</figcaption>
 </figure>

 Levels 18 and 19 stand out as being significantly harder than normal.
 This could be an intentional shift to account for tier 4 PCs being exceptionally strong, or to compensate for combat tending to take longer at higher levels.
 But it could also simply be statistical noise from there being only a few books with encounters in this level range.